autonlab/tad/README.md

 want to create more separation between the windows.
 For example, maybe you want to compare it to the same time last year.
 You could set the current and reference windows to be the same size and the lag to be `365 - current-window` days long.
+The constant baseline, if selected, will force the service to ignore the baseline filters and use a constant count value (one each day) to compare against the target.

 The index can be sent if something other than the default index specified in the configuration should be used.
+Similarly, time-field specifies the field that represents the date and (optionally) time to aggregate on.
+Time is less important as TAD currently only aggregates daily.

 ### GET event-report message